dev260705/CODSOFT_TASK01/README.md

 A simple and intuitive To-Do List application built using Python and Tkinter.
 This application helps users efficiently manage their daily tasks through an easy-to-use graphical interface.

 Features
-Add Tasks: Quickly add new tasks to your to-do list.
+**Add Tasks: Quickly add new tasks to your to-do list.
 Mark as Complete: Mark tasks as done with a single click.
 Delete Tasks: Remove tasks from the list as needed.

-Persistent Storage: Save tasks locally to retain them across sessions (optional, depending on implementation).

-User-Friendly Interface: Designed with simplicity and ease of use in mind.
+User-Friendly Interface: Designed with simplicity and ease of use in mind.**

 Technologies Used
 Programming Language: Python

-GUI Framework: [Tkinter, PyQt, or other]
+GUI Framework: Tkinter